Dimensionality reduction: Generalized discriminant analysis (GDA)

 GDA deals with nonlinear discriminant analysis using kernel function operator.
 The underlying theory is close to the support-vector machines (SVM) insofar as the GDA method provides a mapping of the input vectors into high-dimensional feature space.
 Similar to LDA, the objective of GDA is to find a projection for the features into a lower dimensional space by maximizing the ratio of between-class scatter to within-class scatter.

 Autoencoder

 Autoencoders can be used to learn nonlinear dimension reduction functions and codings together with an inverse function from the coding to the original representation.

 t-SNE

-T-distributed Stochastic Neighbor Embedding (t-SNE) is a nonlinear dimensionality reduction technique useful for visualization of high-dimensional datasets.
+T-distributed Stochastic Neighbor Embedding (t-SNE) is a nonlinear dimensionality reduction technique useful for the visualization of high-dimensional datasets.
 It is not recommended for use in analysis such as clustering or outlier detection since it does not necessarily preserve densities or distances well.

 UMAP

 Uniform manifold approximation and projection (UMAP) is a nonlinear dimensionality reduction technique.
 Visually, it is similar to t-SNE, but it assumes that the data is uniformly distributed on a locally connected Riemannian manifold and that the Riemannian metric is locally constant or approximately locally constant.